 You may see a lot more dogs on the street today wearing harnesses rather than having their leashes attached to collars.
 Are harnesses safer for dogs than collars?
 Should you abandon your dog’s traditional collar altogether?

 There are many types of collars AND harnesses on the market, and some serve specific purposes.
-The front-clip harness, for example, is supposedly the best kind of restraint tool for a dog who pulls on the leash during walks.
-Head halters, on the other hand, give little control to the walker, and should really only be used by professional dog handlers in specific situations, like in show rings.
+The front-clip harness, for example, is a useful tool for a dog who pulls on the leash during walks.
+Head halters can be helpful for helping control a dog who pulls hard and is being handled by a physically frail or small person, but many dogs find them highly aversive.
+In this case, a consultation with an experienced, positive-reinforcement-based trainer would be advisable.

-Both collars and harnesses should always be taken off during any rough play – whether with other dogs, or roughhousing in the backyard.
+Both dog collars and harnesses should always be taken off during any play – whether with other dogs, or roughhousing in the backyard.
 Collars are known to get caught on things, and could seriously hurt your dog.
 Harnesses, too, should be taken off in play.
-They may not strangle your dog, but they can still catch on objects or cause chafing from extended use.
+They may not strangle your dog, but they can still catch on objects or entangle your dog’s playmate.

 |Most dogs do not seem to notice wearing a simple flat-buckle collar (WDJ recommends fitting collars with room for 2 fingers between), whether on-leash or off.||Collars can be hard to fit properly to super tiny dogs.|